nathanb/sandbox-ts-monorepo/README.md

 Webpack (or any build tool) will see this and automatically break it out into common bundles.

 ## Node ESM
-~~All~~ Some of these projects are currently Node ESM configured with `package.json` `type: 'module'` and `exports: {...}`.
+~~All~~ Some of these projects (`app` and `lib-main`) are currently Node ESM configured with `package.json` `type: 'module'` and `exports: {...}`.
 The exports define root and subpaths to resolve modules within each project.
 This is where the extension mapping happens and the resolution of `/*` (import path) => `/dist/*` (actual file system path).

 While webpack -> babel-typescript builds commonJS code referencing ESM dependencies just fine, it throws kinks in the whole Typescript/references build.
 So for now, UI projects are common-js, server projects are ESM.

 ## TSC setup